 William Pemberton, Chair

-William Pemberton co-founded the River Raisin Ragtime Revue in 2002 and has served as the ensemble’s executive director since that time.
-He also serves as the orchestra’s tuba player, and since the retirement of R4’s musical director emeritus, William Hayes, has led the musical direction of R4.
-Mr. Pemberton is a scholar and collector of ragtime music and artifacts and maintains an extensive collection of vintage orchestrations, piano sheet music and original source materials.
+William Pemberton resides in Tecumseh, MI and is founder and executive director of the River Raisin Ragtime Revue.
+Mr. Pemberton is a scholar and collector of ragtime music and history and maintains an extensive collection of vintage orchestrations, piano sheet music and original source materials.
 Mr. Pemberton has overseen the recreation of music for The Henry Ford Museum’s Titanic: The Artifact Exhibition 100th anniversary celebration and developed programming for schools, community audiences and prestigious cultural venues.
-Mr. Pemberton has served as President of the Tecumseh Area Historical Society (TAHS), where he oversaw that organization’s growth in membership, endowment and community arts and humanities programming.
+Mr. Pemberton has also served as President of the Tecumseh Area Historical Society (TAHS), where he oversaw that organization’s growth in membership, endowment and community arts and humanities programming.
 He was responsible for the development of numerous exhibitions and outreach programs that greatly enhanced TAHS’s visibility and reputation among the community.
 In 2001, he served as project director for the traveling Smithsonian Institution exhibition, Yesterday’s Tomorrows: Past Visions of the American Future.
 Under Mr. Pemberton’s leadership, TAHS was awarded an Institutional Achievement Award from the Michigan Museums Association.

 Dan Velikan, Treasurer

-George Thompson, member of IBEW Local 252, is an electrician with an undergraduate degree in music from Youngstown State University and a graduate degree in music from Kent State University.
+George Thompson, member of IBEW Local 252, is a licensed electrician with an undergraduate degree in music from Youngstown State University and a graduate degree in music from Kent State University.
 Mr. Thompson has served as treasurer on the board of the Michigan Chamber Brass before joining the board of R4.
-Mr. Thompson has performed as trombonist with R4 since the ensemble’s inception.
+He resides in Chelsea, MI.

 John Remmers is an educator who taught mathematics and computer science at Eastern Michigan University for thirty-six years prior to his retirement in 2004.
 Since then, he has devoted himself intensively to another of his lifelong interests, piano performance, specializing in classic ragtime.
-He appears regularly at the annual Scott Joplin Festival in Sedalia, Missouri, the Ragtime Street Fair in Greenfield Village, and the Sutter Creek Ragtime Festival in California.
-In addition, he has performed at several other ragtime festivals, including the West Coast Ragtime Festival in Sacramento, California, and the Blind Boone Ragtime and Early Jazz Festival in Columbia, Missouri.
-He been a semifinalist at the Old Time Piano Playing Contest in Peoria, Illinois, and has recorded a CD, “Hand Played Rags”.
+He appears regularly at the Ragtime Street Fair in Greenfield Village and the Sutter Creek Ragtime Festival in California.
+In addition, he has performed at several other ragtime festivals, including the Scott Joplin Festival in Sedalia, Missouri, the West Coast Ragtime Festival in Sacramento, California, and the Blind Boone Ragtime and Early Jazz Festival in Columbia, Missouri.
+He has competed several times in the World Championship Old-Time Piano Playing in Oxford, Mississippi, winning the Senior Division in 2018.
+He has recorded a CD, “Hand Played Rags”.